jmadala/workshop-cultivating-coders/README.md

 [template]: https://raw.githubusercontent.com/thedigitalgarage/workshop-cultivating-coders/master/template.png

-Take a moment to review the options in the Quick Start template.
+Take a moment to review the options in the Quickstart template.
 You have the ability to change any of these options but, for now, just choose the defaults by clicking **Create**.

-A cofnirmation page will appear with some information about your project and the resources you have just added.
+A confirmation page will appear with some information about your project and the resources you have just added.
 You will also see a section detailing how to create a **GitHub webhook**.
 We will cover webhooks later.
 For now just click **Continue to Project Overview**.
 You will see the following screen:

 ![pods]

 [pods]: https://raw.githubusercontent.com/thedigitalgarage/workshop-cultivating-coders/master/po_w_pods.png

 As resources are deployed to Digital Garage, the status circle will change.
 When the circles are green, you know your application has been deployed.
-It should take about 4 minutes to fully deploy this project.
+It should take less than 10 minutes to fully deploy this project.
 Once completed, click the link titled: **NODEJS-MONGODB-EXAMPLE**.

+**[INSERT PICTURE OF THE "HELLO WORLD!"
+SCREEN]**

 __Congratulations!
 You have just deployed your first application, "Hello World" on the Digital Garage!__

-We will be explainging the concepts behind all these actions in due time.
+We will be explaining the concepts behind all these actions in due time.
 For now, we just wanted to give you a taste of how quick and easy it is to deploy a project on Digital Garage.

 Feel free to go ahead and play around with the web console to get familiar with the various functionalities.
-During this workshop, we will be using both the web console command line tools.
+During this workshop, we will be using both the web console and the command line tools.

-So, about those command line tool...

 ## Advanced Concepts